-- Information can come from anywhere in the world - There is little stopping someone from saying anything they like when posting or uploading content online - This information can be left on the web for as long as they like, even if it becomes out-of-date - Information and content can be changed or removed without warning
+- Information can come from anywhere in the world - There is little stopping someone from saying anything they like when posting or uploading content online - This information can be left on the web for as long as they like, even if it becomes out-of-date - Information and content can be changed or removed without warning - Information can be generated by AI and artificial means

-It is easier to find primary law online free (legislation, case law, treaties, procedure rules) than reliable secondary or commentary sources, which is often impossible for authoritative practitioner resources.
+It is easier to find primary law online free (legislation, case law, treaties, procedure rules) than reliable secondary or commentary sources, which is often impossible for authoritative practitioner resources due to copyright and proprietary reasons; there is little open access availability for practitioner resources.

-Regarding primary legal material, it is usually easier to find reliable and authoritative statutory material than it is to find authoritative case law.
+It is usually easier to find reliable and authoritative statutory material than it is to find authoritative case law.